IKIM-Essen/RiboSnake/workflow/report/qurro.rst

-Visualisation of differentials created with songbird and visualised with QURRO.
+Visualization of differentials created with songbird and visualized with QURRO.